 Forgetting to comparison shop.

 Sure, shopping for health insurance doesn’t seem fun, but don’t let apathy trap you in the wrong plan.
 Instead, ask yourself a few questions: Does your current insurance company help you stay healthy and save money?
 Which plans allow you see specialists without a referral?
 Are you covered if you travel out of state or outside the U.S.?
+What virtual care options are available?
 It’s smart to compare plans before choosing to enroll in one for next year.

 Not calculating the true cost.

 It may be tempting to buy the plan with the lowest monthly premium, but like everything else in life, you get what you pay for.
 All plans come with the same essential health benefits but are divided into different metal levels to designate difference in cost.
 Metal levels include bronze, silver and gold.
 These levels have nothing to do with the quality of care you’ll receive, but instead are used to indicate how you and your plan split the cost of your health care.
 Bronze and silver plans have lower monthly premiums and higher out-of-pocket costs.
 Gold plans cost more up front but have richer coverage.

 If you choose a plan with the lowest premium, be sure to set aside extra cash so you’re ready for expenses as they pop up.

 If you’re savings-minded, you may consider a plan that’s paired with a health savings account (HSA).
 Your HSA will help pay for medical expenses, you’ll save on federal taxes and any unused money rolls over from year to year.
 Keep in mind you’ll pay 100 percent of the cost of your health care out of pocket until you meet your deductible.